NullsecSpace/EVECelery/README.md

 EVECelery is a distributed task queue framework for building tools that interact with the [EVE Online ESI API](https://esi.evetech.net/ui) using Celery, RabbitMQ, and Redis.

-With EVECelery you can easily distribute ESI calls across task queues built on top of [Celery](https://docs.celeryq.dev/) with a fleet of worker nodes.
+With EVECelery you can easily distribute ESI calls and tasks across a fleet of worker nodes built using [Celery](https://docs.celeryq.dev/).
 You can create your own tasks on top of EVECelery defining custom functions and scheduled jobs that run alongside the included tasks.

 NOTE: This software is in development and may rapidly change or have breaking bugs until the v1.0 release is ready.